 America’s Farming Crisis, Laid Bare by Midwest Floods

 Jake Meador is a Christian author who lives in the “big city” of Lincoln, Neb. (pop.
 284,736).
 But he is also a proud son of rural Nebraska.
-Here are his thoughts on the recent historic flooding.
+Here are his thoughts on the historic flooding of 2019.

 Rural America is the new “inner city”